tongni1975/spark-nlp/docs/en/annotators.md

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
     - `setPoolingStrategy(String)`: Choose how you would like to aggregate Word Embeddings to Sentence Embeddings: AVERAGE or SUM
     - `setSkipOOV(Boolean)`: Whether to discard default vectors for OOV words from the aggregation / pooling
+    - `setLazyAnnotator(Boolean)`: Use `ChunkEmbeddings` as a lazy annotator or not.

 * ***Parameter Getters***